Remote-Stream/psyber/docs/docs.md

 ----
 *Prototype: [operation](#prototypes-operation)*

-Any 3D geometry in gibber includes methods from this prototype.
+Any 3D geometry in dilber includes methods from this prototype.

 #### Methods ####